ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/getting-started.md

 # Install ESPlorer
 Please install [ESPlorer](http://esp8266.ru/esplorer/), source is available from github: [ESPLorer Source](https://github.com/4refr0nt/ESPlorer).
 This is the primary tool you will use to program the ESP8266, but first we have to do some preparation.
+Make sure to select 115200 as your baud rate.

 <a class="radius button small" href="http://esp8266.ru/esplorer-latest/?f=ESPlorer.zip">Download Esplorer›</a>